adamskel78/SHAX_group_project/README.md

 # Cardiovascular Disease Checker Project
-"Cardiovascular disease (CVD) is a class of disease that involves the heart or blood vessels (Wikipedia)."
+Cardiovascular disease (CVD) is a class of disease that involves the heart or blood vessels.
 "It is the leading cause of death in all areas of the world expect Africa.
-Together CVD resulted in 17.9 million deaths in 2015, up from 12.3 million in 1990", but yet it is estimated that up to 90% of CVD may be preventable (Wikipedia)."
+"An estimated 17.9 million people died from CVD in 2016, representing 31% of all global deaths[1], but yet it is estimated that up to 90% of some CVD may be preventable[2]."

 Knowing this our group became interested in predicting whether a person is at risk of cardiovascular disease based of individual demographic and health status data (age, height, weight, systolic blood pressure, diastolic blood pressure, cholesterol levels, glucose levels, etc).

-We want to present this through a web application where users interact with the app by inputing their personal data, and the app responds with the probability of having cardiovascular disease.
-If time permits, we want to reccommend users course of action such as healthy eating, exercise, limiting alcohol intake based off of the prediction of probability of getting cardiovascular disease.
+We want to present this through a web application where users interact with the app by inputting their personal data, and the app responds with the probability of having cardiovascular disease.
+If time permits, we want to recommend users course of action such as healthy eating, exercise, limiting alcohol intake based off of the prediction of probability of getting cardiovascular disease.

 **Disclaimer**: This is not an official recommendation of what patients should do.
 Please call a medical professional if you are at risk of cardiovascular disease.